How To Prepare for a Regulatory Survey

 Support Services: Preparing for a Regulatory Survey

 Few words strike fear in the hearts of hospital employees like “Surveyors are in the building.”
 Unannounced, a group of strangers just entered your place of work to judge your operation, they will probably be there several days, and everybody’s stress level is high.
 Vacations are canceled, meetings put on hold, and general day-to-day operations are up-ended.
 When my wife and I were planning our wedding, we opted to schedule it after our triennial Joint Commission Survey (we were both directors at the same hospital).
 That’s how serious surveys can be.
-It is a harrowing time that hopefully only happens every three years, but you can avoid some of the sweat and sleepless nights if you know what you are preparing for and how to do it.
+It is a harrowing time that hopefully only happens every three years, but CMS has been exercising its right to conduct validation surveys with increasing frequency, meaning you may face more than one survey in a cycle.
+You can avoid some of the sweat and sleepless nights if you know what you are preparing for and how to do it.

 Who are these people and why are they in my hospital?

 Surveyors come in lots of shapes and sizes.
-The American Hospital Association came out with a useful and overwhelming chart in 2017 showing the different regulatory agencies that oversee hospitals.
+The American Hospital Association came out with a useful and overwhelming chart showing the different regulatory agencies that oversee hospitals.
+While it came out prior to the pandemic, the framework it illustrates remains largely accurate.
 It is a daunting chart to be sure, but instead of getting bogged down in all the different agencies and particulars of who does what, let us instead look at the major ones that affect Support Services and largely encompass the rest.

 Figure 1: the hospital regulatory framework